In-patient luxury rehab center in Thailand

 What amenities are available in rehab centers?

-Amenities available in rehab centers include private or semi-private rooms, fitness centers, swimming pools, sports facilities, therapy rooms, access to nature, and spaces for relaxation and reflection.
+Amenities like private or semi-private rooms, fitness centers, swimming pools, sports facilities, therapy rooms, nutritious meals, recreational spaces, access to nature and areas for relaxation and reflection are available in rehab centers.

 Can I use my phone or computer in rehab?